AlexMcVay/DragonFighter.github.io/README.md

     -   Gain experience points (XP) from battles.
     -   Level up your character to increase stats.
     -   Collect items and manage your inventory.
-    -   Ultimately, defeat the dragon (or achieve another win condition).
+    -   Ultimately, defeat the dragon.

 ## Technologies Used